tonylizj/highlighter/README.md

 # highlighter
-API that Syntax Highlights Code
+API That Syntax Highlights Code

 Written in Node.JS and Express